trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

-world, it is important to not only see how Northern America (Canada, Greenland, and the United States) stack up with the rest of the world but also the key trends of suicide rates among different groups and what factors shed light onto these different rates\[1\] We want to explore how economic status, along with variables such as age, sex, and human development index, affects suicide rates all across the world.
-Our hypothesis is that generally, in poorer countries we predict that suicide rates will lower.
+world, it is important to not only see how Northern America (Canada, Greenland, and the United States) stack up with the rest of the world but also the key trends of suicide rates among different groups and what factors shed light onto these different rates.\[1\] We want to explore how economic status, along with variables such as age, sex, and human development index, affects suicide rates all across the world.
+Our hypothesis is that generally, in poorer countries we predict that suicide rates will be lower.

 Our response variable will be suicides/100k pop, which is the number of suicides per 100,000 people in a certain country and year, which is stored as a numeric in our dataset.
-Our predictors variables will be age, sex, HDI, gdp\_for\_year, gdp\_per\_capita, generation, region and continent.
+Our predictors variables will be age, sex, HDI, gdp\_for\_year, gdp\_per\_capita, generation, population, region and continent.
 Age is the age an individual was when they passed, sex is the gender of that individual, country is the country they are from, year is the year they passed, HDI for year is the human development index for a given country and year, gdp\_for\_year is the GDP for a given country and year, gdp\_per\_capita is the GDP per capita for a given country and year, and generation is the generation that an individual belongs to.
+There genereations are silen: born 1928-1945, Generation X: born 1965-1980, Generation Z: born 1997-2015, and
+Millennials: born 1981-1996.
 We wish to understand how the number of suicides per 100,000 people in a certain country and year changes as year, GDP, GDP per capita, and HDI increase or decreases, meaning we want to understand the population coefficients for year, gdp\_for\_year, gdp\_per\_capita, and HDI for year.
 Additionally, we want to understand whether age, sex, generation, and country have an effect on the number of suicides per 100,000 people, meaning we also want to understand the population coefficients for these variables.
 We will not include country and suicide/no in our analysis because having 188 different levels is unrealistic for the former and the latter is manifested in the response variable and population.

 ### EDA